 Some editors are designed exclusively for authoring Markdown.
 They usually offer a graphical user interface and other convenient features.
 As of now, none of them is a perfect match for authoring Markdown for this theme, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know (a few of them are progressing fast).
 They are dealing gracefully with these elements most of the time, but occasionally they don’t.

-Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in its server mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser (see Using Hugo.
-My workflow is like many others based on Visual Studio Code (VSCode) as a Markdown editor in conjunction with Hugo’s server mode.
+Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in server mode on your local machine, it renders your files and delivers the result instantly to your browser (see Using Hugo).
+My workflow is like that of many others based on Visual Studio Code (VSCode) as a Markdown editor in conjunction with Hugo’s fabulous server mode.

-Front-Matter CMS is an exciting plugin for VSCode which offers many nice features.
-Unfortunately, I can’t recommend it right now for this theme, because it may change the front-matter in a way that alters the site structure.
-It’s also not capable of handling Hugo’s resource parameters out of the box.
-The plugin probably handles other projects very fine and I hope to use it in the future.
+frontmatter CMS is an exciting plugin for VSCode which offers many nice features.
+Unfortunately, I can’t recommend it right now for this theme, because it may change the frontmatter in a way that alters the site structure.
+It’s also not capable of handling Hugo’s resource parameters and local data files for resources.
+The plugin handles other projects very fine and I hope to use it in the future.

 Markdown Linter

 CommonMark is permissive to small variations in the markup rules.
-To ensure a certain set of rules for a team or a bigger project, we may use a linter.
-The node package Markdownlint for example is reliable and there are plugins to use it directly while editing.
+To ensure a certain set of rules we may use a linter.
+The node package Markdownlint for example is very reliable and easy to configure.
+There are plugins to automatically scan your Markdown directly in the editor.

-1. The corresponding <img/> tag is an HTML inline element and demands an enclosing block element in HTML 5. ↩︎
+tag is an HTML inline element and expects an enclosing block element in HTML 5. ↩︎